 What’s most important to you?

 Before you bring anyone else into the picture, talk to your future spouse about your expectations for your wedding so that you’re both on the same page.
-If you’re set on having your wedding at a popular time of year (which costs more), are you willing to have a smaller guest count to save money?
+If you’re set on having your wedding at a popular time of year or on a Saturday night (which can cost more), are you willing to have a smaller guest count to save money?
 And if you want to have a big wedding, are you willing to sacrifice in other areas to make it happen?
 Make sure you’re aligned in your vision before you talk to any other family members about setting a budget.

-Figure out who is going to contribute funds to the wedding.
-Traditionally, the bride’s family pays for the wedding, but nowadays, anything goes.
+Figure out who is going to contribute funds to the wedding—here’s the traditional breakdown of who pays for what in a wedding, in case you’re curious.
 Have an open and honest discussion with your and your future spouse’s families to figure out who will be contributing and exactly how much money each is willing to spend.
+Will they be providing a set dollar amount or paying for specific wedding products or services (food, flowers, etc.)?
 If you and your future spouse are paying for the wedding yourself, come up with a number that you’re both comfortable spending.

-Use WeddingWire's budget tool to figure out how to spend your budget.
+Yes, it’s important to focus on how to set a wedding budget, but deciding how you’ll track your finances shouldn’t be an afterthought.
+Use WeddingWire's Budget Tool to figure out how to spend your budget.
 Just enter in the total amount of money you have to spend on your wedding, and the tool will help you split up your budget based on how much each vendor costs.
 The budget tool will also help you track payments and create reminders so you can stay on track throughout your wedding planning process.